neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 Property Type: string / integer ``RangeEditor`` -- Range Editor for selecting numeric values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The minimum, maximum and step size can be defined.
-Additionally a unit label as well as a special label for the minimum and maximum value can be defined.
+Additionally, a unit label as well as a special label for the minimum and maximum value can be defined.

 If a certain value should be entered, the current value can also be clicked to enter the desired value directly.